interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 In all other cases, the Vault is considered to have stolen the BTC.

 This function checks if the Vault actually misbehaved (i.e., makes sure that the provided transaction is not one of the above valid cases) and automatically liquidates the Vault (i.e., triggers :ref:`redeem-protocol`).

+.. note:: Status updates triggered by this function require no Staked Relayer vote, as the report can be programmatically verified by the BTC Parachain.

 Specification
 .............